Ricette di Sicilia

 - 1

-Rinse and dry the spinach, then gently wilt it in a pan with a drizzle of extra virgin olive oil and a clove of garlic for just a few minutes.
+Rinse and dry the spinach thoroughly, then gently sauté it with a splash of extra virgin olive oil and a clove of garlic for just a few minutes.

 - 2

-Preheat your oven to 180°C and line a rectangular baking tray with baking parchment.
+Preheat your oven to 180°C and line a rectangular baking tray with baking paper.

 - 3

-Beat the eggs with salt, pepper, nutmeg, rosemary and the grated pecorino until smooth and well combined.
+Whisk the eggs together with salt, pepper, nutmeg, rosemary, and pecorino until smooth and well combined.

 - 4

-Pour the mixture into the tray and bake for 10 minutes, until the omelette is set yet still tender.
+Pour the egg mixture into the baking tray and bake for about 10 minutes, until the omelette is set but still tender.

 - 5

-Evenly spread the spinach over the omelette, then top with the cooked ham and diced Ragusano cheese.
+Evenly spread the spinach over the omelette, then scatter over the cooked ham and chunks of Ragusan cheese.

 - 6